uchicago-sandlab/naturalbackdoors/README.md

 ## Important folders

 ### `dataset_root`
 As mentioned above, you must pass a `dataset_root` argument to your chosen DatasetManager.
 This specifies the location of the dataset you are working with.
+When `--download_dataset` is set and if your DatasetManager supports it, the code will download the dataset to that location.

-### `data_root`
+### `data/`
 DatasetManagers write to a `data/` folder in the root directory of the repository.
 This is where *auxiliary* data, such as downloads and pickle files, are stored.
 Note that this is not the location of the actual dataset, which are often much larger.

 This is also where possible trigger JSON files are written.
 The JSON filename contains information about the dataset and graph parameters used in finding those triggers.
-You can run the `select_trigs.ipynb` notebook or perform your own analysis on this file.
+You can run the `select_trigs.ipynb` notebook or perform your own analysis on these files.

 ### `results/`
 The `results/` folder stores chosen subsets on which to train models, and training logs from training models.
 The former are JSON files of image paths, and the latter are CSVs storing standard training information such as accuracy and loss for train/test sets, per epoch.